leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/behavioral-design-patterns/state-design-pattern/state-design-pattern-notes.md

 State is a behavioral design pattern that lets an object alter its behavior its internal state changes.
 It appears as if the object changed its classes.

+State is a behavioral design pattern that allows an object to change the behavior when its internal state changes.
+The pattern extracts state-related behaviors into separate state classes and forces the original objects to delegate the work to an instance of these classes, instead of acting on its own.

+## Usage of the pattern in Java

+The State pattern is commonly used in Java to convert massive switch -base state machines into the objects.

+- javax.faces.lifecycle.LifeCycle#execute()

+Identification: State pattern can be recognized by methods that change their behavior depending on the objects' state, controlled externally.

 ## Solution

 The State pattern suggests that you create new classes for all possible states of an object and extract all